telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/data-driven-find-expressions.md

 5. <a href="/automated-tests/coded-tests/coded-step" target="_blank">Create a coded step</a> in the test.

-6. Start the coded solution with <a href="/advanced-topics/coded-samples/general/attach-data-columns" target="_blank">getting the value from the data source</a> and store into a variable.
+6. Start with <a href="/advanced-topics/coded-samples/general/attach-data-columns" target="_blank">getting the value from the data source</a> and store into a variable.

 7. Next use the value of that variable to define the string, which needs to be used in the find expression definition.

 8. Form the find expression definition and assert a matching element exists on the page.

 9. Click the matching element.

-Complete coded step looks like this:
+    __Complete coded step looks like this:__

     ```C#
+    // Get current iteration value from data source
     var dataIterVal = Data["EmplNames"];

     // Define a string which adds the value taken from data source as inner text for the find expression